Runcorn railway station

-Runcorn railway station is in the town of Runcorn in Cheshire, north-west England.
+Runcorn railway station is in the industrial town of Runcorn in Cheshire, north-west England.
 The station lies on the Liverpool branch of the West Coast Main Line/Crewe-Liverpool Lime Street line via Runcorn and Liverpool South Parkway between Acton Bridge/Crewe and Liverpool South Parkway and is managed by Avanti West Coast.
 There are regular services to Liverpool Lime Street, Crewe, London Euston, Birmingham New Street and Chester.

 History

 The station is located a short distance south of the Runcorn Railway Bridge over the River Mersey on a section of line opened by the London and North Western Railway to create a more direct route between Liverpool and Crewe.
 The station opened on 1 April 1869.

 Facilities

 The station has a shop and snack bar in the ticket hall.
 Lifts are available (integrated into the footbridge) to allow passengers to cross between the platforms.
 A car park (charges apply) and taxi rank are also available, and bus stops for services to other parts of Runcorn and also to Widnes.